leoxialtd/Leoxia.Shell/README.md

 # Leoxia.Shell
-Bash/Cmd clone for Windows.
-Written in .NET Core.
+Cross platform command interpreter.
+Written in C#/.NET Core.
+Primarily intended to work on Windows.
-Not tested on Linux but should work as well.
+Not tested on Linux/Mac but should work as well.

 <img src="images/lxsh.png" />